trafiiik/bug-bounty/README.md

 It's also where I put my personnal experience with bug bounties.
 With what I struggled and what I found interesting.

-Some stuff may be wrong or incorrect since I am still exploring this domain.
+Note that some info may be wrong or incorrect since I am still exploring this domain.

 - - -